BOA401X3 : Fermentation Technology

 Intended learning outcomes

-• Describe the role of fermenters in large scale operations
+• Describe how the bioreactors are used in large scale operations

 • Elaborate the essential products of fermentation in industries